mzajcev/dis25_nlp/README.md

 ### Start
 Start the bot by typing 'python .\main.py' into your console and enjoy!

+### Beta Features

+As this bot was intended to work in English language only, we decided to implement a translator based on google translate into this bot.
+You can try to write your input in German, or any other language.
+ENJOY!

 ### Usage

 1. **Initiate a conversation** - When you run the chatbot, it greets you and asks how it can help.